ToolForge

 Escalate to NEPRA

 If your DISCO doesn't respond within 30 days or you're not satisfied with their response, escalate to NEPRA.
-File online at nepra.org.pk or call toll-free 0800-63772 (Mondayโ€“Friday, 9amโ€“5pm).
+File online at nepra.org.pk/consumer-affairs or call toll-free 0800-66772 (Mondayโ€“Friday, 9amโ€“5pm).
 NEPRA can direct the DISCO to refund overcharges.

 Your Rights Under NEPRA